stephenra/bbrt/README.md

 | penalized logP — best | 5.1 ± 0.2 | 5.0 ± 0.3 | 13.2 ⚠️ / +reflect 26.6 ⚠️ |

-Two findings. **(1)** On *bounded* objectives, a general-purpose LLM with zero molecular training matches or beats the purpose-trained model — and ~triples its multi-objective improvement through plain natural-language steering ("improve *both* QED and logP"). **(2) Penalized logP is a broken benchmark**: it grows ~linearly with carbon count, so the more capable/reflective the optimizer, the harder it reward-hacks with long alkyl-chain blobs (best "molecules": Opus 13.2, Opus +reflection 26.6 — both QED ≈ 0.03, non-drug-like).
-Reflection (OPRO-style propose→score→re-propose) amplifies whatever the metric rewards: a feature on QED/composite, a footgun on unbounded logP.
-Trust QED and the composite; read the logP numbers with the exploit flagged (⚠️ / hatched in the figure).
+Two findings. **(1)** On *bounded* objectives, a general-purpose LLM with zero molecular training matches or beats the purpose-trained model, and roughly triples the multi-objective improvement through plain natural-language steering (e.g., "improve *both* QED and logP"). **(2) Penalized logP is a broken benchmark**: This has been well established ([Renz et al. 2019](https://www.sciencedirect.com/science/article/pii/S1740674920300159)) for a number of reasons but foremost in that logP grows approximately linearly with carbon count, so the more capable and reflective the optimizer, the harder it may "reward-hack" with long alkyl-chain blobs (e.g., best "molecules" had a penalized logP of 13.2 (Opus), and 26.6 (Opus +reflection), however, the corresponding QED was ≈ 0.03, or non-drug-like).
+Reflection ([OPRO-style](https://arxiv.org/abs/2403.07691) propose→score→re-propose) amplifies what the metric consequently rewards.
+QED and the composite score are more trustworthy, whereas logP numbers with the exploit flagged (⚠️) are explicitly noted.

 ## DRD2 activity model

-`score_func: drd2` uses an in-house classifier — the **same Transformer encoder** as the seq2seq model with a small MLP head, trained on SELFIES (replacing the legacy 2017 ECFP→SVM pickle).
-Train it once:
+`score_func: drd2` uses an in-house classifier (the **same Transformer encoder** as the seq2seq model with a small MLP head), trained on SELFIES.
+This replaces the legacy ECFP-SVM pickle.
+To train, run the following:

 ```sh
 uv run bbrt drd2-fetch                     # download the public DRD2 activity set